AutoScout24/s3-website-tasks/README.md

 * Content URL paths may be prefixed by a general or country specific url path prefix
 * Assets URL paths start with `/assets` and may have an assets url path prefix afterwards
 * Both content and assets URL path prefixes may only contain of one path component
-* All countries are in the same S3 bucket separated by subfolders with TLD as name
+* All countries are in the same S3 bucket separated by subdirectories with TLD as name
 * The S3 bucket uses static website hosting with `index.html` as Index Document
 * All content pages have the name `index.html`

 ### Artifacts directory layout

-The artifacts folder and the S3 bucket must have the following directory layout:
+The artifacts directory and the S3 bucket must have the following directory layout:

   * **assets/**: all assets
   * **content/**